OriginalFunko/docker-lifevest/README.md

 A few common usages are below:

 ## Backup a Swarm
 To take a backup of a Swarm, run `docker-lifevest --source <docker swarm IP or DNS>`.
-A folder called `backup-<datestamp>` will be created in the current directory.
+A folder called `backup-<datetime>` will be created in the current directory.

 To change the output directory, add `--destination <new folder path>`